Amy Baltimore

-Amy Baltimore is a former missionary kid who grew up experiencing first hand what it is like to serve the needs of children with deep developmental trauma.
-With an undergraduate degree in musical theater and a masters degree in school counseling, she began her career by leaning into her passion for supporting the positive growth and development of students primarily in grades K-8 through musical theater programming and school counseling.
+Dr. Amy Baltimore is a former missionary kid who grew up experiencing first-hand what it is like to serve the needs of children with deep developmental trauma.
+She began her career by leaning into her passion for supporting the positive growth and development of students through school counseling.
+As time went on, she realized the adults need just as much support as the students.
+So, she stepped into the role of serving as a district leader for school counseling, currently with Metro Nashville Public Schools.

-Her professional experiences also include serving as Chair of the Board of Directors and legislative liaison for the Tennessee School Counselor Association, adjunct professor and frequent speaker at various higher ed events and state conferences, and advisory council for the Tennessee Department of Education school counseling department.
+Her professional experiences also include serving on the Board of Directors for the Tennessee School Counselor Association, and on advisory councils for the Tennessee Department of Education.
+She has been an adjunct professor and frequent speaker at various higher ed events and state conferences.
 She is a Nationally Board Certified Counselor and a certified trainer for Restorative Practices, Building Strong Brains (ACEs/PCEs), The 6 Pillars of Trauma-Informed Schools, and Youth Mental Health First Aid.

-Amy has been happily married for 26 years and has two amazing children who have grown and flown.
+Amy is happily married and has two amazing children who have grown and flown.
 She loves any activity involving sunshine and warm weather.
-On any given sunny day you can find her at the lake on her paddleboard, or on a bicycle riding the greenway, or hiking with her husband toward one of the many waterfalls found in middle Tennessee.
+On any given sunny day you can find her at the lake on her paddleboard, or on a bicycle riding the greenway, or hiking with her husband toward one of the many waterfalls found in Middle Tennessee.

 Creating meaningful connections by understanding how our similarities and differences empower us, and realizing that setting healthy boundaries in relationships promotes mutual respect and understanding, reduces pressure and stress, and increases our confidence and ability to access personal growth.